Apostrophe

 npm install @apostrophecms-pro/advanced-permission

-Configure the Advanced Permission modules in the app.js file:
+Configure the Advanced Permission modules in the app.js file if using this in a single-site project:

 require('apostrophe')({